Snyk CLI for Java and Kotlin

 Lockfiles

-If your Gradle Project makes use of a single gradle.lockfile or multiple *.lockfile per configuration, you may see the following issue:
+If your Gradle Project uses a single gradle.lockfile or multiple *.lockfile per configuration, the following issue can appear:

 Gradle Error (short): > Could not resolve all dependencies for configuration ':compileOnly'. > Locking strict mode: Configuration ':compileOnly' is locked but does not have lock state.